yuuushio/dwm/README.md

 # dwm
-My personal dwm configuration; striving to optimize my workflow to be efficient and productive.
+My personal dwm configuration; striving to optimize my workflow so as to be more efficient and productive.

 *Heavily inspired by [Luke Smith](https://github.com/LukeSmithxyz/dwm)*